taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 JavaScript by nature is an untyped language.
 You will often encounter bugs in your career that could have been prevented by type safety.
 In Redux, type safety can make a lot of sense, because you can define exactly what kind of types go into your actions, reducers or state.
 You could define that an action that creates a todo item would have the property `name` with the type String and the property `completed` with the type Boolean.
 Every time you pass a wrong typed value for these properties to create a todo item, you would get an error on compile time of your application.
 You wouldn't wait until your application runs to figure out that you have passed a wrong value to your action.
 There wouldn't be a runtime exception when you can already cover these bugs during compile time.

 Typed JavaScript can be a verbose solution when working on short living or simple projects.
-But when working in a large code base, where code needs to be kept maintainable, it is adviceable to use a type checker.
+But when working in a large code base, where code needs to be kept maintainable, it is advisable to use a type checker.
 It makes refactorings easier and adds a bunch of benefits to the developer experience due to editor and IDE integrations.

 There exist two major solutions gradually using JavaScript as a typed language: Flow (Facebook) and TypeScript (Microsoft).
 While the former has its biggest impact in the React community, the latter is well adopted amongst other frameworks and libraries.